-It's not any more totally off the beaten track of tourism thanks to the Freeway TF5 and the public bus routes Titsa 363 and 108 on work days, above all.
+The old town San Juan is not any more totally off the beaten track of tourism thanks to the Freeway TF5 and the public bus routes Titsa 363 and 108 on work days, above all.

 It has many idyllic town nooks, rocky beach coves and countless picturesque landscapes at all levels.
 Much of its land is agricultural on mountain slopes up to 2000m above the sea.
 Bananas and vineyards are dominant.

 The theory of the Tenerife holiday home insider is that the name San Juan de la Rambla surely derives from Rambla de Caballos of the ancient Camino Real which was part of the most important infrastructure in the early Tenerife days of sugar cane plantations in XV.
 This Rambla linked Icod El Alto with San Juan del Mal Pais now called de la Rambla.